Text from my keynote for DHSI@Congress. June 5, 2019.

 With parallels to the Arts & Crafts movement of the 19th century, which, of course, marks an important moment in the repression of Indigenous cultural production, I argue that Simpson is calling for a resurgence of Indigenous making—as a critical methodology and community building tool: a means to undo the internalized violence of settler colonialism and generate sovereign space for Indigenous makers and Indigenous ideas.

 Simpson’s appeal to maker ethics is not simply rhetorical.
 She herself is deeply embedded in maker culture.
-As a poet, theorist, musician, and film collaborator, her work productively blurs the tired boundaries between craftsmanship and intellectual work, insofar as it demonstrates the ways in which ideas are taken up as relationship towards the production of cultural objects.
+As a poet, theorist, musician, and film collaborator, her work productively blurs the tired boundaries between craftsmanship and intellectual work, insofar as it demonstrates the ways in which ideas are taken up as a relationship towards the production of cultural objects.

 This is her in an interview with Jessica Johns of Room Magazine: